List of Arizona ballot propositions

 The following is a partial list of Arizona ballot propositions.

 The initiative and referendum process in Arizona has been in use since Arizona attained statehood in 1912.
 The first initiative was passed the same year Arizona was granted statehood when on November 5, 1912, an initiative relating to women's suffrage was passed by a greater than two to one margin.
-The initiative process has long been a staple of Arizona politics, with 15 proposals appearing in the 1914 election, and recently in 2006 when voters were presented with 19.
+The initiative process has long been a staple of Arizona politics, with 15 proposals appearing in the 1914 election, and more recently in 2006 when voters were presented with 19.

 Prior to 1976, ballot propositions were not assigned a measure number.
 Since then, they have been identified by a 3-digit number.
 Ballot propositions beginning with "1" are initiatives and referendums to amend the state constitution, those beginning with "2" are initiatives to amend state statutes, and those beginning with "3" are referendums on acts to amend state statutes.